scater 1.6.3

 It should be straight-forward to convert existing scripts based on SCESet

-objects, with key changes outlined immediately
+objects to SingleCellExperiment objects, with key changes outlined immediately

 below.